 Thinking about music in a theoretical or mathematical way encourages a deeper understanding of your craft and will lead to more satisfaction in your musical experiences.

-Not only will it enable you to – on demand – do things like key changes, shifts to relative minors and speedy sight reading, but it will make you think about the gaps between notes and why and how they invoke different moods and vibes.
+Not only will it enable you to – on-demand – do things like key changes, shifts to relative minors and speedy sight-reading, but it will make you think about the gaps between notes and why and how they invoke different moods and vibes.

-If you don’t read music, but would like to learn songs more quickly and understand why the songs work, this Circle has your answers.
-You’ll start to see that the songs you are playing really do have the amount of sharps/flats that match with the key that your starting chord was on, very often.
+If you don’t read music, but would like to learn songs more quickly and understand why the songs work, this circle has your answers.
+You’ll start to see that the songs you are playing really do have the number of sharps/flats that match with the key that your starting chord was on, very often.
 Our ears have developed to become pleased by certain intervals, and artists who aim to be listenable write in a way which pleases the ear.

-However you use the circle, it is sure to treat you well, and guarantees several ‘aha’ moments as you go round and round.
+However you use the circle, it is sure to treat you well and guarantees several ‘aha’ moments as you go round and round.